trummerschlunk/BigBlueBetterAudio/README.md

-!!!
-On March 27th 2026, BigBlueBetterAudio has been officially merged into BigBlueButton 4.0.x-release branch !!!
+On March 27th 2026, BigBlueBetterAudio has been officially merged into BigBlueButton 4.0.x-release branch.

 ![Audio Flow Diagram](documentation/pics/BBBA_signalFlow_03.jpg)